KronosCodeur/KronosCodeur/README.md

 - 💬 Ask me about Mobile App developement with Flutter & all on topics like clean Code, Clean Architecture or CI with Github.
 - 📫 How to reach me: LinkedIn{https://www.linkedin.com/in/kronos-codeur} or Instagram{https://www.instagram.com/kronos_codeur?igsh=OHZtM2JheTBnZm8w}
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Technology, Gaming, Basketball
+- ⚡ Fun fact: Technology💻, Gaming🎮, Basketball🏀